chadsansing/open-facilitation/chapter20.md

-# 20. Failure: Assessing failure
+# 7.1 Failure: Assessing failure

-*Figure out how to move on when something doesn’t work.*
+_Figure out how to move on when something doesn’t work._

 ## Expect to fail

 We make a lot of decisions during the design, planning, and delivery of our work.
 Each decision has the potential to go wrong - to become a failure or mistake.
 We can’t avoid making mistakes.
 However, when we make them it’s important to

-- Acknowledge them.
+* Acknowledge them.
-- Learn from them.
+* Learn from them.
-- Try not to repeat them.
+* Try not to repeat them.

 How we handle failure impact our relationships with our colleagues, event organizers, and audience members.
 Failure is an opportunity to build and rebuild trust, as well as to improve the quality of relevance of your content for your learners.